AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 6. SNS topic to trigger lambda.

-7. Deploys 1 active controller ans 1 stadby controller.
+7. Deploys 1 active controller ans 1 standby controller.

 ### Pre-requisites:
-- This module assumes that customer already has a vpc with 2 public subnets allocated for controller deployment.
+- This module assumes that customer already has a vpc with atleast 2 public subnets allocated for Controller deployment.
-- AWS Keypair should pre-exist and will be used by the lauch template to spin up controller.
+- AWS Keypair should pre-exist and will be used by the lauch template to spin up Controller.
-- S3 bucket for controller backup should pre-exist.
+- S3 bucket for Controller backup should pre-exist.

 ### Step by step Procedure:
 1. Edit terraform.tfvars with approprite variables.